scarpent/chesser/readme.md

 ## getGame

-getGame endpoint has lastReviewed/lastUpdated info; lastReviewed will be needed along with levels from getReview, in order to set review dates

 has most things: mainline moves, text, alt moves, and draws

+getGame endpoint has lastReviewed/lastUpdated info, but thankfully we can get this in bulk instead from courseExplorerData

 ## courseExplorerData